Bob-O-Rama/cvfind/README.md

 - cvfind pre-loads all images into memory and fairly efficiently uses swap, 32GB of memory ( between RAM and swap ) should be sufficient for a 250 16MP tile project.
 - Out of memory conditions can be reduced by reducing the number of threads for image processing.
 - Processing scales fairly linearly with more cores on systems that support multiple memory channels, such as server class equipment.
+- cvfind can produce "too many" control points or "bunches" of similar control points and does not abide by the settings to limit the number of control points between pairs.
+For stitching images this seems not to cause any significant issues and projectects with 250,000 control points optimize and stitch without issue.
+However there appears to be a bug in Hugin UI that cause it to crash when re-painting the numeric labels in the pairwise control point view.
+There is generally no need to edit control points, but be aware that Hugin may unexpectedly exit if you do.
 - Some longer processing steps may not adequately inform the user of their progress.
 - cvfind is 10-20 times more efficient when provided with shooting patterns hints.
 - If cvfind immediately crashes during image processing it may be trying to use a different copy of opencv libraries, use **ldd ./cvfind** to confirm it is linking with the correct version of opencv libraries.